-5.1 The MEng is a course-based professional degree and does not require a research thesis.
-As admission to the Department's PhD program requires a demonstrated record of research capabilities, MEng graduates are not eligible for direct admission to the PhD program, see 5.2.

-5.2 On successful completion of the MEng degree with an overall average of at least 77%, a student may apply for admission into the Department's MASc (fast-track) program, see section 6.

-5.3 A full-time MEng student may apply for admission into the MASc research degree track after successfully completing 4 MEng courses with an overall average of at least 77%.
+- 5.1 The MEng is a course-based professional degree and does not require a research thesis.
+As admission to the Department's PhD program requires a demonstrated record of research capabilities, MEng graduates are not eligible for direct admission to the PhD program, see 5.2. - 5.2 On successful completion of the MEng degree with an overall average of at least 77%, a student may apply for admission into the Department's MASc (fast-track) program, see section 6. - 5.3 A full-time MEng student may apply for admission into the MASc research degree track after successfully completing 4 MEng courses with an overall average of at least 77%.
 A maximum of two courses from their major (excluding GENG-8XXX courses) may be granted advanced standing towards the requirements of the MASc degree.
 Applications for admission to the MASc from the MEng program must conform to the general regulations for admission to the MASc program.
 Admission to the MASc program also requires that a faculty member in the department is able and willing to act as a research advisor.
 Admission is not guaranteed.
 MEng students, once admitted to the MASc Program cannot transfer back to the MEng Program.
 They will be required to re-apply to the MEng Program.
-If admitted to the MEng Program a student may receive advanced stanging for a maximum of 4 (four) graduate level courses provided the courses are on the Department's approved MEng course list.
+If admitted to the MEng Program a student may receive advanced stanging for a maximum of 4 (four) graduate level courses - 5.4 While strongly discouraged, a full-time MASc student may apply for admission into the MEng degree track.
+A maximum of two courses of advanced standing may be granted towards the requirements of the MEng degree provided the courses are on the Department's approved MEng course list.
 Applications for admission to the MEng from the MASc program must conform to the general regulations regarding admission to the MEng program.
 Admission is not guaranteed.
 Students transferring from the MASc research degree to the MEng course based degree will be expected to be self-supporting and can expect no financial assistance from the Department or University during the remainder of their studies.